40tude/02_Data-Science_Fullstack_march_2024/06_unsupervised_ML/99_Project_North_Face/readme.md

-# Getaround project readme
+# North face project readme

-* The specs of the project are here : https://app.jedha.co/course/project-deployment-ft/getaround-analysis-ft
+* The specs of the project are here : https://app.jedha.co/course/projects-unsupervised-machine-learning-ft/the-north-face-ecommerce-ft

 ## Read the .pptx first
 * Everything is in the title...
 We can't do it for you